Skip to content

 def max_capacity(ht: list[int]) -> int:

-# Initialize i, j, making them split the array at both ends
+# Initialize i, j to be at both ends of the array

 i, j = 0, len(ht) - 1